Skip to content

 @Action is most useful when combined with @Toolbar to place the button in a specific location on the screen.

-Marks a field or method as a button rendered inline within the form body.
+Marks a field or method as a button rendered at the bottom of the form body.

 @Target({ElementType.FIELD, ElementType.METHOD})